Skip to content

 Seasonal goods, dead-stock SKUs

-If goods will sell over 90+ days, the cash-flow benefit of deferring duty + VAT compounds.
-At 6% cost-of-capital and €100k of customs value, deferring 6 months frees €1,800 in working capital.
-That can exceed the bonded fees on larger consignments.
+If goods sell over 90+ days, the cash-flow benefit of deferring duty + VAT compounds.
+At 6% cost of capital + €100k customs value, deferring six months frees €1,800 in working capital.
+That can exceed bonded fees on larger consignments.

 Standard wins